- When will the next fellowship programme take place?

 - An action plan is a project addressing a challenge in policy or practice, which is related to each Fellow’s field of expertise, and which would be enhanced by sharing experience and insights with counterparts from the UK.
 It should contribute to the positive development of your society within one of our thematic areas: governance and justice, climate and sustainability, and equality, diversity and inclusion.
 The project should be ambitious yet feasible to implement.

 - Each Fellow writes a first draft of their action plan as part of the application process.
-The plan is then developed and finalised during the online and UK residential programme as a result of one-to-one meetings with UK experts, practitioners and counterparts, as well as group discussions and workshop sessions.
-The John Smith Trust team will work with each Fellow in the months leading up to the residential programme to develop an individually tailored Action Plan programme.
-On return to their homes, Fellows commit to the implementation of their action plan.
-They are required to share the results of the action plan with the Trust 12 months after completing their UK residential fellowship programme.
+The plan is then developed and enhanced during the online and UK residential programme as a result of individual or small-group meetings with UK experts, practitioners and counterparts, as well as group discussions and workshop sessions.
+The John Smith Trust team will work with each Fellow in the months leading up to the residential programme to develop Fellow’s Action Plan programme.
+Completing the UK residential programme, Fellows commit to progress in implementation of their action plan.
+They are required to share the results with the Trust in 12 months.

 - Fellows will also have the opportunity to share their learning through written insights pieces, contributions to workshops, and network events.
 The Trust cannot provide any financial assistance for the implementation of action plans.